Biden names nominee for long-vacant watchdog position at federal personnel agency

-The position has been filled on only an acting basis since the 2016 retirement of the prior IG, Patrick E. McFarland, who had held the post since 1990.
-That makes it the third-longest of the more than a dozen vacancies among IG positions, which are largely independent of agency management.
+The position has been filled on only an acting basis since the 2016 retirement of the prior inspector general, Patrick E. McFarland, who had held the post since 1990.
+That makes it the third-longest of the more than a dozen vacancies among inspector general positions, which are largely independent of agency management.

 Much of the office’s work is routine, such as auditing the Federal Employees Health Benefits Program and other employee benefits programs.
-However, the inspector general’s office was a major force in investigations into breaches revealed in 2015 of OPM databases containing personal information on more than 20 million people.
+However, the inspector general’s office was a major force in investigations into breaches revealed in 2015 of OPM databases containing the personal information of more than 20 million people.
 That incident ultimately triggered the retirement or resignation of several senior OPM officials including the director.

-The IG’s work was a main focus of often-contentious congressional hearings, with members of both parties stressing that the office had warned that the databases were vulnerable to just the sort of breaches that ultimately occurred.
+The inspector general’s work was a main focus of often-contentious congressional hearings, with members of both parties stressing that the office had warned that the databases were vulnerable to just the sort of breaches that ultimately occurred.
 The office afterward issued a series of reports criticizing management’s response, including how OPM contracted to provide identity monitoring and other services to victims.

-More recently, the IG said that OPM should have taken stronger safety precautions when it returned some employees to on-site work last year after initial office closings in response to the pandemic.
+More recently, the inspector general said that OPM should have taken stronger safety precautions when it returned some employees to on-site work last year after initial office closings in response to the pandemic.
 And last year it criticized the agency for shifting some OPM operations to the General Services Administration under a Trump administration plan to break up the OPM even though Congress had ordered an indefinite delay.

 As of March, the office reported that OPM has not carried out more than 400 of its recommendations in areas such as information security, financial reporting, contract management and improper payment of benefits.